MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 Admins can set the policy *Automatically configure accounts based on Active Directory Primary SMTP* through the [Microsoft Intune admin center](https://intune.microsoft.com/) > **Apps** > **Policies for Office Apps** with the SMTP address that should be automatically configured.

-If this policy is enabled, the primary SMTP address used to log in to Windows is suggested the first time a user adds their account to new Outlook for Windows and the user can't change it.
+If this policy is enabled, the primary SMTP address used to sign in to Windows is suggested the first time a user adds their account to new Outlook for Windows and the user can't change it.

 By default, no default email address will be suggested.